bytedance/ByteMLPerf/README.md

 - For ASIC hardware evaluation, besides evaluate performance and accuracy, it also measure metrics like compiler usability and coverage.
 - Performance and accuracy results obtained from testing on the open Model Zoo serve as reference metrics for evaluating ASIC hardware integration.

-Vendors can refer to this document for guidance on build backend in byte mlperf:[ByteMLPerf Guide](https://bytedance.us.feishu.cn/docx/L98Mdw3J6obMtJxeRBzuHeRbsof) [[中文版](https://bytedance.feishu.cn/docs/doccno9eLS3OseTA5aMBeeQf2cf#TDK8of)]
+Vendors can refer to this document for guidance on building backend: [ByteMLPerf Guide](https://bytedance.us.feishu.cn/docx/L98Mdw3J6obMtJxeRBzuHeRbsof) [[中文版](https://bytedance.feishu.cn/docs/doccno9eLS3OseTA5aMBeeQf2cf#TDK8of)]

 ## Usage
 The user uses lanuch.py as the entry point.
 When using byte mlperf to evaluate the model, you only need to pass in two parameters --task and --hardware_type, as shown below: